-The mission of the CCCD is: to promote the conservation and responsible use of our natural resources for the people of Cheshire County by providing technichal, financial, and educational resources.
+To promote the conservation and responsible use of our natural resources for the people of Cheshire County by providing technichal, financial, and educational resources.

 We value our role in providing public outreach and education to the community that focuses on environmental concerns in a manner that encourages appreciation and stewardship of natural assets for the benefit of future generations.

 Strengthen the viability of working farm and forest land in Cheshire County.

-- Identify and refine the natural resource conservation priorities of the population of Cheshire County.
+Identify and refine the natural resource conservation priorities of the population of Cheshire County.

-- Organize and administer conservation information and natural resource education programs.
+Organize and administer conservation information and natural resource education programs.

-- Provide assistance on natural resource management practices and other environmental concerns.
+Provide assistance on natural resource management practices and other environmental concerns.

-- Educate and provide public outreach to the community and academic institutions, focusing on environmental concerns and natural resource conservation in a manner that encourages appreciation and a stewardship ethic.
+Educate and provide public outreach to the community and academic institutions, focusing on environmental concerns and natural resource conservation in a manner that encourages appreciation and a stewardship ethic.

-- Advocate for and publicly promote the conservation of natural resources.
+Advocate for and publicly promote the conservation of natural resources.

-- Provide assistance to units of government and related agencies on priority resource issues including land protection, water quality, erosion and storm water control, farmland, forestland, wildlife habitat, and wetland and floodplain protection.
+Provide assistance to units of government and related agencies on priority resource issues including land protection, water quality, erosion and storm water control, farmland, forestland, wildlife habitat, and wetland and floodplain protection.

 For more information about the Cheshire County Conservation District please continute to browse our website or contact us.